Swiss Credit 2026

-A personal loan provides customers with a method of financing planned as well as unscheduled expenditure.
-Swiss Credit are also used to bridge temporary financial difficulties.
-The entailed costs are determined by the bank and characterised by monthly instalments or monthly payments.
+A personal loan enables customers to finance both planned and unplanned purchases or to cover extraordinary expenses.
+It is also used to bridge temporary financial difficulties.
+The costs are fixed by the bank and structured through monthly instalments.
 However, there are also loans with more flexible repayment conditions.
-The costs of the interest on the loan can be considerable and can be as high as 12 %.
-It is therefore advisable to compare loans using our credit calculator and to consult a certified credit specialist.
+The costs in the form of the effective annual interest rate can be considerable and may be as high as 10%.
+Therefore, it is advisable to use our Loan Calculator to compare loans, and to seek advice from a credit specialist if necessary.

 Swiss credit - creditworthiness checks